pulsarventures/aimusings/_other/2025-04-28-ai-for-the-rest-of-us.md

 date: 2025-03-24 12:00:00 -0500
 categories: musings update
 ---

-Last week, we hosted our second session in the series 𝐀𝐈 𝐟𝐨𝐫 𝐭𝐡𝐞 𝐑𝐞𝐬𝐭 𝐨𝐟 𝐔𝐬
+Last week, we hosted our second AI for the Rest of Us session, focused on how learning about AI together in a community makes navigating rapid change more manageable.
+Based on the energy and feedback, we’re now evolving into two tracks — AI for Technologists and AI for Business Owners — to better serve different needs and interests.